W6zhu/cse15l-lab-reports/lab-report-3.md

 ```
 grep: technical/911report/: Is a directory
 ```
-Note: The `--o` command does not work on directories but rather on files as it searches files matching a phrase and outputs the phrase every time it occurs.  <br>
+Note: The `-o` command does not work on directories but rather on files as it searches files matching a phrase and outputs the phrase every time it occurs.  <br>

 `grep -o` used in a file: <br>
 ```